andli/pymkm/README.md

 # 📙 PyMKM

-> _NEW in 2.2.0: Rudimentary support for other games like Yu-Gi-Oh._
-> _NEW in 2.0.3: Command line support, see `python pymkm.py --help` for more info._
-> _NEW in 2.0.0: Asynchronous requests speeds up price updates by a LOT._
+> _NEW in 2.3.0: Custom price calculator modules._

 Python wrapper for the [cardmarket.com API](https://api.cardmarket.com/ws/documentation/API_2.0:Main_Page) (version 2.0, using OAuth1 and the "Dedicated app" option).